SolarArbiter/SolarArbiter.github.io/datapolicies.md

 data with data access policies.
 These policies allow specific organizations/users to access to the data.
 Example policies are shown below.
-The web interface will show an organization a list of all of the submitted data/metadata it owns and the users/organizations that can access each data source.
+The web interface will show an organization a list of all of the submitted metadata/data it owns and the users/organizations that can access each data source.

+Under some use cases, anonymized time series data and or summary statistics derived from the data are owned by the framework.
+This ensures trial fairness, transparency, and reproducibility.
+The framework is not allowed to sell, donate, or otherwise disclose anonymized data or statistics.

 Deleting data